spettersson/splunk4patientprivacy/data_guide.md

 FIELDALIAS-<class> = <original_field_name> AS <new_field_name> #the class is a unique identifier for the field alias - i.e, no two field alises can have the same class.
 ```

+### Lookup - How Does It Work?

+Using lookups is a fast, easy, and flexible way to bring field values to a common standard.
+Lookups enrich events at search-time by mapping key-value pairs from a lookup file (e.g., a CSV file) to event fields.

+For a lookup to work, there must be a common denominator between the event data and the lookup file—specifically, a matching field-value pair.
+When a match is found, Splunk can either enrich events by adding new fields from the lookup file or modifying an existing event field by replacing existing values with standardized ones.

 ### What Fields Are Needed?
 This repo comes with a number of pre-built use cases and dashboards that expect specific fields to work properly.